PaperBoardOfficial/PaperBoardOfficial/resume.md

 - Utilized Redis for caching to improve performance of GET requests

 ### [Narrative File Processing System](https://github.com/PaperBoardOfficial/narrative-assignment)
-- Built a scalable text processing application with Python backend and TypeScript frontend
+- Built a scalable text processing application with Python/Django backend and TypeScript/React frontend
-- Implemented efficient file transformation service for handling multiple file formats
+- Implemented Celery for asynchronous task processing with RabbitMQ as message broker
+- Designed a chunking system to efficiently process large CSV files (4GB+) by splitting them into manageable pieces
-- Designed responsive UI for configuration management and monitoring
+- Created a responsive UI for file uploads and processing status monitoring
+- Utilized Docker and Docker Compose for containerized deployment of the entire application stack

 ### [Scalex Book Management System](https://github.com/PaperBoardOfficial/scalex-assignment)
 - Developed a Go-based book management system with authentication and authorization